clojuredocs/guides/index.md

 % A Clojure Doc Site

 A collection of tutorials, guides, and other documentation for the Clojure programming language.
+See the [table of contents](toc.html) for the full listing.

 To get started, see [tutorials/getting-started](tutorials/getting-started.html).